 We use the phrase "trial by fire" to describe a difficult testing used to prove someone or something.
-The expression comes from an actual event that was used to determine the truth of a claim.
+The expression comes from an actual practice that was used to determine the truth of a claim.
 In his battle with the heresies of his day, St. Dominic de Guzmán (1170 - 1221) took part in a trial by fire.
 Learn how it turned out for the Spanish saint.

 The Early Life of St. Dominic